ansys/pyansys-dev-guide/doc/source/overview/componentization.rst

 Componentizing Ansys packages
 =============================

-API creation will naturally align to publishing packages that mimic the scope of existing Ansys products.
 Componentization is the process of subdividing the functionality of large applications into multiple self-contained services with independent APIs.
+API creation surrounding existing Ansys products naturally aligns to publishing packages that mimic the domain and scope of each product.
 The componentization of Ansys solvers and tools within product verticals enables prescribed packaging options that significantly improves the developer experience.
-An Ansys-wide holistic approach to API abstraction will lead to smaller component libraries and services that are more compatible and reusable across the entire Ansys portfolio.
+Emphasizing smaller component libraries and services sets a new paradigm for product architecture, with the expectation of compatibility and reusability across the entire Ansys portfolio.

 Many Ansys products already have a scripting solution in place, and wrapping that execution environment with a '''RunScript''' API endpoint is a low-barrier option to gain access to